Which smoke detector is right for your Michigan home

 In Michigan it has been a law since April 10, 2006, that building and homeowners must install a smoke detector in any structure constructed before November 6, 1974.
 Homes after this date have to comply with the codes of the individual cities.

-Based on the size of your home, and the number of potential fire hazards, you should have at least one smoke detector in every occupied bedroom and for each level in your home including the basement.
-You should also choose the smoke detector type that best fits your needs.
+Based on the size of your home, and the number of potential fire hazards, you should have at least one detector in every occupied bedroom and for each level in your home including the basement.
+You should also choose the right type that best fits the needs of your home.

-There are two main smoke detector types, and each has a sensor that detects smoke and fires differently, depending on how the fire is started.
+There are two main detector types, and each has a sensor that detects smoke and fires differently, depending on how the fire starts.

 - Ionization Smoke Detector